 Peter went on in his second epistle to encourage them to diligently pursue such things, that at the resurrection they might be found without spot and blameless (2 PETER 3:14).
 If they were going to be found blameless, then they were not going to be living in sin.
 No where does Peter suggest anything about the sinner being cleansed or made perfect after his resurrection.
 It was all to be done here, in this present life.
 As such, they were to obey the Lord's precepts and learn to discipline themselves to live godly, righteous lives.

-Peter capsulized all of this in the opening of his second epistle.
+Peter capsulized much of this in the opening of his second epistle.

 - But he that lacketh these things is blind, and cannot see afar off, and hath forgotten that he was purged from his old sins.
 Wherefore the rather, brethren, give diligence to make your calling and election sure: for if ye do these things, ye shall never fall: for so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ.

-Twice Peter instructed them here to be diligent.
-This was perhaps a reflection of those servants with the varying talents of which Yeshua had taught in His parable which we noted earlier.
+Twice here Peter instructed his readers to be diligent.
+This was perhaps a reflection of those servants with the varying talents of whom Yeshua had taught in His parable which we noted earlier.
 Two were diligent, the other was not.
-Two were given further responsibilities while the other was stripped of the little which had been entrusted to him.
+At their master's return, two were given further responsibilities while the other was stripped of the little which had been entrusted to him.

-We have many more details concerning this future kingdom spelled out for us in HEBREWS.
+We have many more details concerning the Glorious Liberty in this future kingdom spelled out for us in HEBREWS.

 - HEBREWS 2:5-10 For unto the angels hath he not put in subjection the world to come, whereof we speak.
 But one in a certain place testified, saying,